open-component-model/ocm-spec/doc/02-processing/03-signing-process.md

 this artifact content is not included into the component version digest.
 This is typically configured for source artifacts, which are not deliverable.

-The artifact digest normalization algorithms are listed in the [extensions](../04-extensions/04-algorithms/README.md#artifact-normalization-types) section of the specification.
+The artifact digest normalization algorithms are listed in the [Artifact Normalization Types](../04-extensions/04-algorithms/artifact-normalization-types.md) section of the specification.

 ## Normalization Types